HanYu-me/EasyOmics_tutorial/_docs/2Analysis/6Omic_QTL.md

 - Scatter plot of the QTL significant association frequency.
 The x-axis represents the genome position, which was seperated by 50,000bp.
 The y-axis represents the number of significant associations.
 For example, the top-right corner of the point represents qtls located in this region are significantly associated with ~10^3.6 omics data, which also means the potential trans-QTLs.
 <div align=center><img src="../../figures/timesimage.png" width="90%"/></div>

 - The figures at folder "Time_Omic_manhattan_plot": This is a filtered Manhattan plot of the association results for each omic data.
 Only snps with association p-value less than 1e-4 are shown in the plot.
 As same as manhattan plot in GWAS, the x-axis represents the genomic position of the snps, and the y-axis represents the -log10(p-value) of the association.
 These figures were used to identify the stochastic association and highly potential association.
-If a visible peak is shown in the plot, it means the significant association between this omic probe and the qtl around the peak is highly potential.
+If a visible peak is shown in the plot, it means the significant association between this omic feature and the qtl around the peak is highly potential.
-  - The left figure shows a peak located in the top region of chromosome 1, which means the omic probe located in this region is highly associated with the qtl around this region.
+  - The left figure shows a peak located in the top region of chromosome 1, which means the omic feature located in this region is highly associated with the qtl around this region.
-  - The right figure don't show any peak, which means the omic probe located in this region perhaps is not a true association.
+  - The right figure don't show any peak, which means the omic feature located in this region perhaps is not a true association.

 <div align=center><img src="../../figures/qtl_tf.png" width="90%"/></div>